 I just returned from central North Dakota in the heart of cattle country during the upswing of calving season.
 I was fortunate enough to make the trip with a classmate to help split expenses, and we had two busy weeks of alternating our on-call schedule so each of us would get enough sleep to keep pace with a very busy mixed animal practice!

-Hello again!
 The exciting and stressful times continue for the fourth year students!
 At this point, many of my classmates (myself included) have accepted jobs and most have passed the national board examination ... two major hurdles to complete to successfully transition into becoming a practicing veterinarian.
 That’s the exciting part.
-What also comes with nearly completing another chapter in your life means that there are many challenges that are beginning to crop up.

 Hello again!
 Finally, the calendar has transitioned to a year that myself, along with my class mates have waited to lay our eyes on for a very long time.
 In 2017 we will graduate and see ourselves move onto starting the first segment of our young careers as veterinarians.
 This particular time for a fourth year is generally filled with a lot of excitement, mixed with a heavy dose of nervousness and suspense.
 Though we are preparing to walk across the stage in five short months, along with that act comes the challenge of finding and accepting a job, or searching for that perfect internship, in addition to moving you and your belongings to a different part of the county, state, or country.